Chouffy/chouffy.github.io/notes/softwares/Microsoft Office.md

 End Sub
 ```

+#### Remove a password on a protected sheet

+1. Open the XLSX as a ZIP
+1. Navigate to `xl` → `worksheets`
+1. Edit the sheet, if trouble to find it: search for `sheetProtection`
+1. Remove everything between `<sheetProtection ... />`
+1. Save the `sheetX.xml` file in the XLSX and reopen the Excel!

 ### Data

 * Date & Time: convert UNIX epoch to Excel format → `(A1/86400)+25569+(-5/24)` with A1 the data cell